Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 Key Components of SIP VoIP Systems

-1. SIP User Agents: These are the endpoints in a SIP network, such as phones, computers, or other devices that can make or receive calls.
+1. SIP User Agents: These are the endpoints in a SIP network, such as softphones on laptops, desk phones from Polycom or Cisco, or even mobile apps that can make or receive calls.

 4. Media Servers: These servers handle the media processing, such as voice and video, ensuring the correct delivery of the actual content.